 The execution of a proxy will not affect a shareholder's right to attend the Annual Meeting and to vote in person.
 A shareholder who executes a proxy may revoke it at any time before it is exercised by giving written notice to the Secretary, by appearing at the Annual Meeting and so stating, or by submitting another duly executed proxy bearing a later date.

-This Proxy Statement and form of proxy is first being sent or given to shareholders on July 13, 2004.
+This Proxy Statement and form of proxy are first being sent or given to shareholders on or about July 13, 2005.